Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Applications

 \section{Applications}

-The section illustrates the performance of the GBPI method applied to HVAC control.
-We organize this section into two parts. \emph{First}, we study the characteristics of weather in Singapore based on historical data.
-In particular, we establish two Markov chains to capture the uncertainties of outdoor temperature and humidity, which are to be employed in the GBPI method to learn the \emph{stochastic} control policy. \emph{Second}, we compare the results of the \emph{stochastic} policies yield by the GBPI with the optimal solution obtained with assumed accurate predictions in a number of case studies.
+In this section, we evaluate the performance of the proposed method for HVAC control via simulations.
+We organize this section into two parts. \emph{First}, we study the characteristics and establish the Markov chains of weather based on the meteorological data in Singapore. \emph{Second}, We compare the method with the existing MPC-based relaxation (MPC-R) method on the energy saving performance, thermal comfort, and on-line computing cost.